cuevarks/react-notification-center/README.md

 npm start
 ```

-open your browser att `http://localhost:4001` and take a look at the file `developement/App.js`
+Open your browser at `http://localhost:4001` and take a look at the file `developement/App.js`

-### TODO:
-improve documentation.